Pre-Conference Workshop M3

 Date Wednesday, Dec 5 Time – Room Bishop Price: 95.00 € Status: fully booked

-Dr. Ebba Ossiannilsson, is the V President for the Swedish Association for Distance Education (SADE), and the V President for the Swedish Association for E-Competence (REK).
+Prof Dr. Ebba Ossiannilsson, is the V President for the Swedish Association for Distance Education (SADE), and the V President for the Swedish Organization for E-Competence (REK).
 She is the founder and owner of Ossiannilsson Quality in Open Online Learning (QOOL) Consultancy.
-Ossiannilsson is a senioer consultant at Mentorix, Denmark.

 Special Recently Research Projects, and Activities on Quality Work in OOFAT, Including References